ckaestne/seai/lectures/02_components/components.md

 ----

-## Feature Extraction

-In delivery prediction:
+## Features for delivery prediction

 * Order time, day of week
 * Average number of orders in that hour